Do you need to be paying sales tax? Check out our nexus calculator.

 Step 3: Submit Your Application

-2. Navigate to the “Sales and Use Tax” section.
+2. Navigate to the “Sales and Use Tax” section of the state you’re registering in.

 3. Click on the link to register a business and follow the prompts to complete the application.